Rewilding in the Fashion Industry

-All of these sustainable practices allow the land and the oceans to recover and reduce further plastic and pollutants from entering the ecosystem.
-As the consumer, making a choice to buy eco-friendly products allows us to contribute to the rewilding of our surroundings.
+These sustainable practices allow the land and the oceans to recover and prevent further plastic and pollutants from entering the ecosystem.
+As consumers, choosing to buy eco-friendly products will enable us to contribute to the rewilding of our surroundings.

 How Does Fashion Integrate the Rewilding Approach?

 Ethical and eco-friendly fashion incorporates rewilding by moving away from fast and disposable clothing items.
-Pieces that have been made from natural, organic materials are high-quality and durable, which means they'll last a long time.
+Pieces made from natural, organic materials are high-quality and durable, which means they'll last a long time.
 The designs are also considered timeless, so they won't ever fall out of fashion.

-By considering the environment where the materials are cultivated and sourcing materials from pesticide-free and gently farmed lands, it allows more areas to become rewilded.
+They are considering the environment where the materials are cultivated, and sourcing materials from pesticide-free and gently farmed lands allow more areas to become rewilded.

 How Do Sustainable Designers use Rewilding Techniques?

-As noted above, using natural and organic materials is key.
+As noted above, using natural and organic materials is critical.
 Many designers are also repurposing existing textiles, which reduces or eliminates the need to source new raw materials.
-Designers will know each step of the supply chain so they can be certain that it’s 100% ethically produced.
+Designers will know each step of the supply chain so they can be sure that it’s 100% ethically produced.

 What Are Examples of Environmentally Conscious Brands?

-Thankfully, you are spoiled for choice when it comes to brands that put the environment first.
+Thankfully, you are spoiled for choice regarding brands that put the environment first.